pythonlv/pythonlv/content/Events/4-project-night.rst

     <a href="http://www.meetup.com/python-lv/events/221748871/"
     data-event="221748871" class="mu-rsvp-btn">RSVP</a>

-Come work on projects, get programming help, help others, and hang out.
+After struggling to get new and interesting talks form our monthly meetups we have decided to ditch this format.
+Instead we will have a Project Night twice a month.
+This gives us a chance to spend more time together doing things we love and prepare occasional top notch talk.
+Have different opinion?
+Come hang in the chat_.

-Python Latvia Workshops provide are freeform, generally unstructured events, providing the opportunity for developers to work together, mentor each other, connect socially, teach, learn, or do whatever else it is developers want to do together.
+For those who don't know, Project Nights are freeform, generally unstructured events, providing the opportunity for developers to work together, mentor each other, connect socially, teach, learn, or do whatever else it is developers want to do together.

 It's a great way to build the Python/developer community, by allowing members to meet and interact in whatever way they find most beneficial.

 Need some project ideas?
 How about: